tnguven/Reserve-io-task-sample/README.md

-# A sample task for reserve a seat from an event
+# A sample task for reserve seats from an event

 Sample application for a small task.
 Nodejs for server and redis for primary-db.
+I setup a monorepo structure just to be ready to extend with client.

 ## Main folder structure